saltstack/salt-bootstrap/README.rst

 However, the bootstrap script will attempt to install the packages for the current stable version of Debian.

-For example, when installing Salt on Debian 10 (Buster), the bootstrap script will setup the repository for Debian 9 (Stretch) from `SaltStack's Debian repository`_ and install the Debian 9 packages.
+For example, when installing Salt on Debian 11 (Bullseye), the bootstrap script will setup the repository for Debian 10 (Buster) from `SaltStack's Debian repository`_ and install the Debian 10 packages.

 Red Hat family